LangStream/langstream.github.io/_posts/2023-10-04-introducing-mmr-rerank.md

 MMR is an algorithm that ranks the retrieved documents using a weighted combination of two criteria: relevance and diversity.
 The relevance criterion is based on the similarity between the query and the document embeddings, whereas the diversity criterion measures the dissimilarity between the retrieved documents.
 MMR computes a score for each document based on the following formula:
 ```
-score(d) = λ * similarity(query, d) - (1 - λ) * max(similarity(d, di)) for di in retrieved_documents
+score(d) = λ * similarity(query, d)
+           - (1 - λ) * max(similarity(d, di))
+           for di in retrieved_documents
 ```
-where `λ` is a weight that balances the relevance and diversity criteria and `di` is a previously considered document that was already ranked.
+where Lambda (`λ`) is a weight that balances the relevance and diversity criteria and `di` is a previously considered document that was already ranked.
 The formula favors documents that are both similar to the query and dissimilar to the previously considered documents.

+There are two parameters to tune BM25 algorithm used to calculate the similarity:

+* **k1 - Term Frequency Saturation**: The \(k1\) parameter controls how quickly the term weight reaches saturation.
+The higher the value of \(k1\), the quicker a term in a document reaches its maximum weight.
+Common values for \(k1\) range between 1.2 and 2.0.

+* **b - Length Normalization**: The \(b\) parameter controls the extent to which the BM25 algorithm normalizes term weights by the length of the document.
+A \(b\) value of 1.0 indicates full normalization, while a value of 0.0 indicates no normalization.
+Common values for \(b\) usually range around 0.75.

 ## Conclusion
 Re-ranking is a powerful technique that can significantly improve the quality of search results. n.
 By using the MMR algorithm, it allows you to filter and rank documents based on their relevance and diversity with respect to the input text.
-This helps to improve the accuracy and relevance of the final output for the user.
+This allows for better context to insert in the prompt which leads to better results from the LLM.

 Please send us feedback on this new integration or LangStream in general in [Slack](https://join.slack.com/t/langstream/shared_invite/zt-21leloc9c-lNaGLdiecHuWU5N31L2AeQ){:target="_blank"} or [Linen](https://www.linen.dev/invite/langstream){:target="_blank"}.
 If you find a bug, please open a [GitHub issue](https://github.com/LangStream/langstream/issues){:target="_blank"}.